braidchat/braid/docs/dev/how-to/developing-bots.md

 ### Subscribing

 A bot can subscribe to a thread by sending a `PUT` request to `/bots/subscribe/<thread-id>`, authenticated in the same way as sending.
-When subscribed to a thread, whenever a user replies to that thread, the bot will recieve the message in the same manner described above under "Receiving".
+When subscribed to a thread, whenever a user replies to that thread, the bot will receive the message in the same manner described above under "Receiving".
 The server will return the following error codes:

   - 201 if the subscription is successful